MANAGEMENT DISCUSSION & ANALYSIS REPORT

-The Company has established a whistle-blower policy and also established a mechanismfor directors and employees to report their concerns.
-The details of the same areexplained in the Corporate Governance Report.
+The Company has established a Whistle-Blower Policy and also established a mechanismfor directors and employees to report their concerns grievances frauds andmismanagements.
+The details of the same are explained in the Corporate Governance Report.

 h) Financial Summary/ Highlights:

-The details are spread over in the Annual Report as well as are provided in thebeginning of this report.
+The details are spread over in the Annual Report as well as the same are provided inthe beginning of this report.

 i) Internal Financial Control System and their Adequacy: